isabella232/partner-center-pr.nl-nl/partner-center/announcements/2021-august.md

 ### <a name="questions"></a>Vragen?

-Als u meer vragen hebt over deze aanbiedingen, controleert u uw relevante Yammer community's.
+Raadpleeg uw relevante community's voor meer vragen over Yammer aanbiedingen.

 ________________
 ## <a name="announcing-windows-server-2022-general-availability-in-october"></a><a name="19"></a>Aankondiging van Windows algemene beschikbaarheid van Server 2022 in oktober